sterfd/astro_blog/src/content/projects/doorbot.md

 The RC doorbot unlocks the RC space for active Recursers.
 I made updates to the web server so personal access tokens can be used for authentication along with OAuth.
 This allows for mobile apps and iOS shortcuts to connect to doorbot.
-I built a mobile app for Android using React Native, and a series of iOS shortcuts to connect to doorbot.
+I built those series of iOS shortcuts and a mobile app for Android using React Native.